 The World Cup may be in winter this year but, friends, it’s coming home.

-Yes, after over four years of hurt (Dippy’s crew still gleaming), the famous Natural History Museum dinosaur is making a triumphant return this summer, and we’re just weeks away from the grand unveiling.
+Yes, after over four years of hurt (Dippy’s crew still gleaming), the famous Natural History Museum dinosaur is making a triumphant return this summer, and today (May 27) is the day of the grand unveiling.

 In February 2018, 26-metre Dippy and his crew set out for a nationwide tour, hitting eight cities (pretty good going at his age – he is a dinosaur, after all!) across the UK and attracting over two million visitors.
 But, that tour was no more from October 30, with the famous set of bones preparing for a stint back in the Natural History Museum.

 Dr Doug Gurr, Director of the Natural History Museum, said: “Our awe-inspiring goliath, Dippy, has smashed visitor records at every venue visited and brought a range of social and economic benefits to the surrounding communities.

 “Along with the joy of reaching new swathes of the UK population, the tour has aimed to highlight the importance of tackling the current planetary emergency, educating and inspiring visitors to explore the nature on their own doorsteps and become advocates for the planet.